satra124/emco-base-test/docs/design/gitops_support.md

 Existing cluster registration API takes in a kubeconfig file for accessing a cluster directly.
 The API is extended to add 3 fields under gitOps section in spec.
 If gitOps section is provided than all 3 fields are mandatory.
 If this section is omitted than that is the default case and behaviour of the API doesn't change from the existing API.

 - gitOpsType: This specifies the provider of GitOps.
 Examples are Azure Arc, Google Anthos, FluxCD, and ArgoCD.
-    - Fixed values will be "azureArc", "fluxv2", "anthos".
+    - Fixed values will be "azureArcV2", "fluxv2", "anthos".

 - gitOpsReferenceObject: This is the cluster-sync-object for providing credentials for the gitOps provider.